DamianB-BitFlipper/dotfiles-and-configs/doom/README.md

 `ln -s $HOME/.config/doom $HOME/.doom.d`.

+## Copilot API

+The `magit-gptcommit-llm-provider` uses the locally hosted copilot API.
+To set up, refer to the **Smart Suggestions** section of the zshrc README.

 ## Installation
 - Enable `dap-mode` and then be sure to run `M-x dap-cpptools-setup` to setup the adapter before using it the first time.
 - Run `doom sync` followed by `doom doctor`.
 Install any missing dependencies reported by doom doctor.